-The Internal Audit Office reports functionally to the Board of Directors.
+The Internal Audit Office reports functionally to the Board of Directors and administratively to the General Manager.
 Provides independent services, and assurance and consultation objectives.
 Assists to the Fund in achieving its objectives applying a systematic and disciplined approach to assessing and improving the effectiveness of governance, risk management and control processes.